Does light affect sleep and energy? Could light bulbs change your life? Absolutely!

 You might be tempted to buy Melatonin at the drug store.
 Why make it if you can buy it?

-I sell Systemic Formulas DREM sleep support product in my online store.
+I sell Systemic Formulas DREM sleep support in my online store.
 It has 5 mg.
 Melatonin and numerous herbs and aminos to coordinate the use and timing of Melatonin.
 It may work for you if yellow lights do not.
+Never take Melatonin if you take SSRI anti-depressants.

 Bright white and blue lights from the sun, fluorescents, LED’s, computers and other screens provoke human brain activity into the “doing” mode.
 We respond to daylight with alpha and beta brainwaves and the production of cortisol and thyroid.
 We should be up and ready to hunt and gather for the day.